mirzaevinom/prostate_segmentation/readme.md

 * Tensorflow
 * Keras >= 2.0

-This code should also be compatible with Theano backend of Keras, but in my experience Theano was slower compared to TensorFlow.
+This code should also be compatible with Theano backend of Keras, but in my experience Theano was slower than TensorFlow.

 ### Running the model